-Luminar 2021 Feature of the Month: What is a Lookup Table (LUT) and how to use it?
+Luminar Neo 2023 Feature of the Month: What is a Lookup Table (LUT) and how to use it?
 Today we will talk about LUT color grading in more detail, so be sure to read this article to the end.
 So, how can you apply a calibration LUT?

-The latest version of Luminar adds support for lookup tables or LUTs.
+The latest version of Luminar Neo adds support for lookup tables or LUTs.
 But what exactly does that mean to a creative photographer?
 Turns out a LOT!
 You can use a lookup table to change the appearance of your photo quickly.
 This information will be very helpful not only for beginners but also for people with considerable experience in photography.

 A Look Up Table, or LUT, is essentially a digital file that transforms the color and tone of your image.
 It essential can convert colors and details in a source file to a new destination state.
 For example, you can use a LUT to convert a modern digital photo to the color and tone of an older film stock.
 Or perhaps to convert between a color image to an aged black and white treatment.

 A LUT essentially transforms tone and color based upon settings chosen by the creator of the LUT.
 Each RGB combination of color has a new value assigned.
 For example this particulate shade of violet has been remapped to a darker purple.